 3. Goal Zero Boulder 100 Briefcase Monocrystalline Solar Panel

 Besides being highly durable, the Goal Zero Briefcase Solar Panel is one of the best portable solar panels for outdoor activities on this list.
-It boasts superior power production, decent efficiency, and decent portability.
+It boasts superior power production and decent efficiency, and it is portable.

 Portability